idf_component.yml

 documentation

-The URL of the component documentation.
+The URL for the component’s documentation.

 This field is optional.